mchung94/pyramid-solver/README.md

 ## Keeping Track of Visited States
 The simplest way for the solver to keep track of visited states is to use a hashtable where the states are the keys.

 But the code uses a vector of hashtables, indexed by the first 13 bits of the state (containing PYRAMID-ID and CYCLE).
-This helps performance (in LispWorks at least) by partitioning the states so that as the hashtable grows, we don't have to rehash every state.
+This helps performance (in LispWorks at least) by partitioning the states so that as the hashtables grow and need to be rehashed, we don't have to rehash every state.